Emerging Technologies and Digital Services Pathways

 The career pathway described here is provided solely for advising purposes.
 No special designation appears on your transcript or diploma.
 All students get an MLIS degree.

 This career pathway focuses on emerging technologies and the issues and trends that accompany them along the curve of adoption into public life, information centers, and business.
-Advanced network technologies, increased capacity for communication and exchange, digital and physical creation tools, and the emerging "open source/ open access" mindset present a new landscape where information and knowledge are created, recreated, used, reused, disseminated, stored and socialized.
-The pathway includes these thematic areas:
+Advanced network technologies, increased capacity for communication and exchange, digital and physical creation tools, and the emerging "open source/ open access" mindset present a landscape where information and knowledge are created, recreated, used, reused, disseminated, stored and socialized.

 - Mobile technologies & "Internet of Things"